Morgan Jones (The Walking Dead): Season 1

 In the television series, Rick's hometown - where the Jones' settle - is a small Georgia town called King County.
 In the series premiere "Days Gone Bye", Morgan examines Rick after his son Duane mistakes Rick for a walker and hits him with a shovel.
 Rick later wakes up tied to a bed, as Morgan checks Rick for zombie bites or fever, either of which could indicate he is turning into a walker.
 Morgan initially doubts Rick's status as a living being, going so far as to threaten to shoot him if he does not prove his humanity.
 After deciding Rick is not a threat, Morgan frees him using a Buck 110 hunting knife and shares what information he has regarding the apocalypse and the walkers.

 The following day, Rick tells Morgan that his wife and son are missing and they are most likely alive, since the family photos have been taken from the house.
 Morgan and Duane tell Rick they may have set off to Atlanta, where the Centers for Disease Control and Prevention has set up a quarantine zone.
 Rick takes Morgan and Duane to his former Sheriff's headquarters, where the trio use the emergency generator to power up the station.
 They take hot showers and clean out the armory.
 Rick heads to Atlanta, while Morgan and Duane stay behind.
 Rick gives Morgan a rifle and a walkie-talkie and promises to broadcast every morning at dawn.
 Morgan goes to the top floor of his house, where he looks through old family photos before shooting several zombies.
 As he hoped, the noise attracts more walkers, including his dead wife Jenny, but Morgan finds himself unable to shoot her and breaks down in tears.

-Subsequently, Rick returns to Atlanta in order to recover the walkie-talkie he dropped there and contact Morgan.
 Though Rick broadcasts messages to Morgan at the appointed time, Morgan never responds.
 After the decision is made to abandon their camp following a walker attack, Rick leaves behind a message for Morgan and a map of where they are going.